Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Preliminaries

-In the non-relativistic quantum mechanics, the decoherence functional can also be formulated as a sequence of time-ordered projection operators that represent physical events at different moments of time \be D(h,h') = Tr (C_h^\dagger \rho C_{h'}) \ee where \be C_h = P_{h_n}U(t_n-t_{n-1})...U(t_2 - t_1) P_{h_1} (t_1) \ee $U(t) = \exp(-i Ht)$ is the unitary evolution operator, $H$ the Hamiltonian of the system and $P_{h_i}$ is the projection operator on the subspace that the history $h_i$ lies at time $t_i$.
+In the non-relativistic quantum mechanics, the decoherence functional can also be formulated as a sequence of time-ordered projection operators that represent physical events at different moments of time \be D(h,h') = \Tr (C_h^\dagger \rho C_{h'}) \ee where \be C_h = P_{h_n}U(t_n-t_{n-1})...U(t_2 - t_1) P_{h_1} (t_1) \ee $U(t) = \exp(-i Ht)$ is the unitary evolution operator, $H$ the Hamiltonian of the system and $P_{h_i}$ is the projection operator on the subspace that the history $h_i$ lies at time $t_i$.

 Note that the operator and path-integral descriptions are not always equivalent since they start from different points.
-For non-relativistic quantum mechanics the Hamiltonian formulation is more general (e.g. the projections at a given time can be either configuration space or momentum space) but both approaches give same predictions.
-Specifically for our example that involves paths on configuration space they are known to be equivalent \cite{Hartle1993}.
-In this work, projections at any given time are on different ranges $\Delta(t)$ of the position that in general depend on the time instance \be P = \int_{\Delta(t)} dx \ketbra{x}{x} \ee

-An important issue in the consistent histories approach is that there exist many different partitions (sets of histories) that decohere (satisfy the consistency condition) and do not arise as different coarse-grainings of a single finest-grained consistent set.
+For non-relativistic quantum mechanics the Hamiltonian formulation is more general (e.g. the projections at a given time can be either configuration space or momentum space) but both approaches are known to be equivalent for sets of histories defined by paths on the configuration space \cite{Hartle1993} as in our example.
+In this work, projections at any given time are on different ranges $\Delta(t)$ of the position that in general depend on the time instance \be P = \int_{\Delta(t)} dx \ketbra{x}{x} \ee An important issue in the consistent histories approach is that there exist many different partitions (sets of histories) that decohere (satisfy the consistency condition) and do not arise as different coarse-grainings of a single finest-grained consistent set.
 This could become problematic when trying to infer what happened comparing predictions from incompatible consistent sets.
 Here it is important to note that all consistent sets correspond to the very same quantum system -- the physics (e.g. Hamiltonian) is identical while there is no measurement or observer involved to differentiate the scenarios.
 It is simply a different view of the same system, each with equal importance, unless the standard formalism of the consistent histories is supplemented with some extra structure (e.g. a criterion selecting a preferred consistent set).

 A final point to note is that in real systems coarse-grained histories rarely decohere exactly.
 Instead one deals with \emph{approximate} decoherence i.e. partitions that obey the consistency condition up to some (negligible) $\epsilon$.
 This is not considered a major issue for two reasons.
 First it is difficult to test observables in arbitrary precision and it seems unlikely that some negligible interference between histories would alter any observable quantity.
 Second it has been shown that for any approximately consistent set, it is possible to find an \emph{exact} set that is close in a suitably defined sense \cite{dowker1995properties, dowker1996consistent}.